How Much Sugar Can I Have On The If It Fits Your Macros Diet

 If you find yourself confused with IIFYM macro dieting, or just want someone to lay it out for you and tell you what to do, you might want to check out our Custom Macro Blueprint!

-In either case, whether you have us dial in your macros for you, or you do it on your own, the important thing to remember is that the negative effects of sugar are only going to affect fat loss when you consume more calories than you need.
+In either case, whether you have us dial in your macros for you, or you use our advanced macro calculator , the important thing to remember is that the negative effects of sugar are only going to affect fat loss when you consume more calories than you need.
 If you don’t get cravings when you eat sugar and you can still hit your macros, you have nothing to worry about.

 Thanks for reading, and be well!